GUTA clashes with foreign traders over illegal retail trade operations

 Mobile phone accessories and bags were seized on the streets, triggering heated confrontations and physical altercations.

-Dozens of Nigerians mobilized and stormed the New Juaben South Municipal Assembly where GUTA members had converged for debriefing after their operations.
+In a surprising turn of events, dozens of Nigerians mobilized and stormed the New Juaben South Municipal Assembly, where GUTA members had converged for debriefing after their operations.

 The Nigerians, demanding the release of their seized items and justice for what they deemed as the mistreatment of their compatriots, created a tense atmosphere at the assembly.

-It took the intervention of Michael Okyere Baafi, Member of Parliament for New Juaben South who is also Deputy Minister for Trade and Industry to restore order and calm tempers.
+It took the intervention of Michael Okyere Baafi, Member of Parliament for New Juaben South who is also Deputy Minister for Trades and Industry, to restore order and calm tempers.

 GUTA’s stance is rooted in concerns over competition and the potential impact of foreign retailers on the local market.